Resources

 Videos

 Dr. Christiana Bratiotis delivers a presentation on the basics of hoarding disorder.
-From this talk, you will learn how to define hoarding and examine associated problems of squalor and animal hoarding, recognize mental health diagnostic criteria for hoarding disorder and co-occurring mental health conditions, learn about the behavioural, emotional and belief/meaning aspects of a hoarding problem, and practice using tested measures to assess the severity of hoarding behaviour.
+You will learn how to define hoarding, recognize the diagnostic criteria for hoarding disorder, describe the behavioural and psychological aspects of hoarding, and have the opportunity to practice assessing hoarding behaviour using tested measures.

 How to Help: Strategies to Support Clients Who Hoard